More Covid! Super Rugby faces more postponements

 The Blues-Crusaders is the latest match shrouded in doubt after the Highlanders confirmed their Friday night fixture against Moana Pasifika in Dunedin remains under a cloud of Covid uncertainty.

-A Highlanders spokesperson told the Otago Daily Times there were "a growing number of Covid cases across players and staff''.
+A Highlanders spokesperson told the Otago Daily Times there were "a growing number of Covid cases across players and staff'' after they, too, had several players withdraw late last week.

 As a precaution, the team had cancelled training and a media conference.